cblp/funlangs/README.md

 ## Scores

-A well implemented feature counts as 1, a badly implemented counts as 0.5.
+A well implemented feature counts as 1, a hard-to-use one counts as 0.5.

 | Language | Score |
 |----------|-------|